Academic Buildings and Facilities

 The Psychology Department is located in Blodgett Hall which has numerous facilities for teaching and research in all areas of psychology.
 There are classrooms and laboratories for physiology, neurochemistry, and experimental learning.
 Observation rooms and laboratories containing recording equipment for research in developmental, individual differences and social psychology, and a human electrophysiology suite are also located in Blodgett Hall.
 In addition, the Wimpfheimer Nursery School serves as an on campus laboratory for students pursuing coursework and research in developmental psychology.

-The Department of Computer Science has two student labs that offer access to Sun workstations, a variety of Macintosh and PC computers, an eight-processor parallel machine, and a microprocessor hardware laboratory.
+The Department of Computer Science has two student labs that offer access to Unix workstations, a variety of Macintosh and PC computers, an eight-processor parallel machine, and a microprocessor hardware laboratory.
 Printing facilities and a computer science library are housed within the department.
 Faculty and students participate in international research within various fields of computer science.

 The social sciences are housed in Blodgett Hall, Rockefeller Hall, and Swift Hall.
 In each of these buildings, besides department lounges and libraries, there are classrooms designed for discussion-based teaching and lecturing, as well as several classrooms equipped with computer projection.
 Blodgett Hall contains a computer laboratory for economics as well as computer and traditional laboratories for psychology.
+Kenyon Hall, a state-of-the-art athletic facility when it was built in 1933, has undergone a major interior renovation and reopens in Fall 2006, to house six new “smart” classrooms, as well as rehearsal and performance space for the Vassar Repertory Dance Theater.

 Residential and Social Buildings